Core Web Vitals – and How to Improve Them

 Over 4 secondsPoor

 LCP is most often hurt by large unoptimised hero images, render-blocking JavaScript, slow servers, or unoptimised fonts.
-Fix one at a time and re-measure.
+Fix one cause at a time and re-measure.

 INP (Interaction to Next Paint)